-3 The judicial authority may dispense with an oral hearing if deportation is anticipated within eight days of the detention order and the person concerned has expressed their consent in writing.
-If deportation cannot be carried out by this deadline, an oral hearing must be scheduled at the latest twelve days after the detention order.

-4 When reviewing the decision to issue, extend or revoke a detention order, the judicial authority shall also take account of the detainee's family circumstances and the circumstances behind the enforcement of detention.
-In no event may any detention order in preparation for departure, detention pending deportation or coercive detention be issued in respect of children or young people who have not yet attained the age of 15.133

-5 The detainee may submit a request for release from detention one month after the detention review.
+- 3 The judicial authority may dispense with an oral hearing if deportation is anticipated within eight days of the detention order and the person concerned has expressed their consent in writing.
+If deportation cannot be carried out by this deadline, an oral hearing must be scheduled at the latest twelve days after the detention order. - 4 When reviewing the decision to issue, extend or revoke a detention order, the judicial authority shall also take account of the detainee's family circumstances and the circumstances behind the enforcement of detention.
+In no event may any detention order in preparation for departure, detention pending deportation or coercive detention be issued in respect of children or young people who have not yet attained the age of 15.136 - 5 The detainee may submit a request for release from detention one month after the detention review.
 The judicial authority must issue a decision on the request on the basis of an oral hearing within eight working days.
-A further request for release in the case of detention in accordance with Article 75 may be submitted after one month or in the case of detention in accordance with Article 76, after two months.

-6 The detention order shall be revoked if:

-- a. the reason for detention ceases to apply or the removal or expulsion order proves to be unenforceable for legal or practical reasons; - b. a request for release from detention is granted; - c. the detainee becomes subject to a custodial sentence or measure.
+A further request for release in the case of detention in accordance with Article 75 may be submitted after one month or in the case of detention in accordance with Article 76, after two months. - 6 The detention order shall be revoked if: - a. the reason for detention ceases to apply or the removal or expulsion order proves to be unenforceable for legal or practical reasons; - b. a request for release from detention is granted; - c. the detainee becomes subject to a custodial sentence or measure.

 Art.
-80a134 Detention order and detention review under the Dublin procedure
+80a^{137} Detention order and detention review under the Dublin procedure

-1 The following authorities are responsible for issuing detention orders under Article 76a:

-- a. in the case of persons accommodated during during the Dublin procedure in a reception and processing centre or a special centre under Article 26 paragraph 1^{bis} AsylA135: the SEM; - b. in the case of persons that have been allocated to a canton or resident in a canton who have not submitted an asylum application (Art.
-64a): the canton concerned.

-2 If the SEM orders the detention, the procedure for reviewing the legality and appropriateness of detention and the related responsibility is governed by Articles 105, 108, 109 and 111 AsylA.

-3 If the canton orders the detention, the legality and appropriateness of detention shall be reviewed at the request of the detainee by a judicial authority in a written procedure.
-This review may be requested at any time.

-- 133 Second sentence amended by No I of the Federal Act of 26 Sept.
-2014, in force since 1 March 2015 (AS 2015 533; BBI 2014 3373). - 134 Inserted by Annex No I 1 of the Federal Decree of 26 Sept.
-2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBI 2014 2675).
+- 1 The following authorities are responsible for issuing detention orders under Article 76a: - a. in the case of persons accommodated during during the Dublin procedure in a reception and processing centre or a special centre under Article 26 paragraph 1^{bis} AsylA138: the SEM; - b. in the case of persons that have been allocated to a canton or resident in a canton who have not submitted an asylum application (Art.
+64a): the canton concerned. - 2 If the SEM orders the detention, the procedure for reviewing the legality and appropriateness of detention and the related responsibility is governed by Articles 105, 108, 109 and 111 AsylA. - responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBI 2014 2675). - 136 Second sentence amended by No I of the Federal Act of 26 Sept.
+2014, in force since 1 March 2015 (AS 2015 533; BBI 2014 3373). - Inserted by Annex No I 1 of the Federal Decree of 26 Sept.
+2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841: BBI 2014 2675).